 Protecting the health and safety of Canadians is a top priority for the Government of Canada.
 That’s why the Government of Canada introduced the Cannabis Act—a new legal framework that puts in place a comprehensive public health approach to cannabis.
 On June 21, 2018, the Cannabis Act received Royal Assent, an important step toward legalizing and strictly regulating cannabis in Canada.
-There are places where you can read canada cannabis laws to get a full understanding of what has been put into place under this new regulation.

 Today, Health Canada announced the regulations supporting the Cannabis Act.
 The Cannabis Regulations and the new Industrial Hemp Regulations are based on best practices from the previous regulations for producers of cannabis for medical purposes and industrial hemp as well as extensive consultations held over the past several years.

 In 2016, the Task Force on Cannabis Legalization and Regulation undertook broad consultations with communities and stakeholders across Canada.
 The Task Force heard from Canadians, who participated in an online public consultation that generated nearly 30,000 submissions from individuals and organizations.

 Then, in the fall of 2017, the Government undertook consultations on its proposed approach to regulating cannabis, including licensing, products, packaging and labelling.
 More than 3,200 Canadians and 450 stakeholders, including existing licensed producers and prospective producers, provinces and territories, and Indigenous organizations, provided input.